joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/08/arts/music/guntram-review-concert-strauss.html

 **Plane With 20 People Aboard Crashes in Tennessee**\
-`Some of those on board were airlifted to hospitals, the Tennessee Highway Patrol said.`\
+`A Tullahoma, Tenn., official said the crash resulted in minor injuries.
+Some of those on board were airlifted to hospitals, the Tennessee Highway Patrol said.`\
 https://nytimes.com/2025/06/08/us/plane-crash-tennessee.html

 **The Legal Issues Surrounding Trump’s Plan to Use Troops to Suppress Protests**\
-`President Trump has long mused about using troops to crush violent protests or riots in blue-state cities.
-He is now moving to do so in Los Angeles.`\
+`President Trump has long mused about using the military to crush violent protests or riots in blue-state cities.
+He is now sending troops to Los Angeles.`\
 https://nytimes.com/2025/06/08/us/trump-los-angeles-national-guard-explainer.html

 **California Officials Criticize President’s National Guard Deployment**\